-If accreditation is associated with conditions, a period of six weeks from the date the Stage Two Report is received by the University will normally be allowed for amendments to be made.
-A Stage Three Report will be submitted from the HEI to the Accreditation Assessment Panel, providing any supporting documentation.
-If internal approval is required for the amendments, then it would normally be expected that approval has been given before Accreditation is granted.
+If accreditation is associated with conditions, a period of six weeks from the date the Stage Two Report is received by the HEI will normally be allowed for amendments to be made.
+A response will be submitted from the HEI to the Accreditation Manager, providing any supporting documentation.
+If internal approval is required for the amendments, then it would normally be expected within the six weeks.
+If this is not possible according to the HEI's academic quality procedures or calendar then the Society's Accreditation Manager must be informed as soon as possible after receipt of the Stage Two Report.